raivo-otp/ios-application/README.md

 * Optional TouchID unlock
 * Scan OTP seeds from shared password managers
 * Backup/sync OTPs to other third-party services
-* Raivo will be become open-source

-## Contributing

-At this moment it is not possible to contribute to Raivo due to the fact that Raivo is not open-source yet.
-Raivo will become open-source software when the first version is published to the Apple App Store.

 ## Issues